OGC Op. No. 09-06-07

 Thus, an entity that investigates or adjusts claims on behalf of an insurer must be licensed as an independent adjuster in New York.
 In determining what constitutes “investigating and adjusting of claims,” the Insurance Department evaluates whether the duties performed in the handling of claims require the exercise of discretionary authority conferred by the insurer, as opposed to the performance of strictly ministerial tasks.
 See OGC Opinion 06-02-09 (Feb.
 6, 2006).
 The Department has further opined that an administrator issuing claim payments “on the insurer’s check stock” that does not “have any discretionary authority regarding claim payments” is not required to become licensed as an independent adjuster.
 See id.

-In the situation presented here, the activity of merely writing checks to providers on an insurer’s behalf from an account funded by the insurer, where the insurer has the sole responsibility for making all decisions regarding the underlying claims, such as decisions about compensability and the payment amount, does not require the exercise of discretionary authority, but rather is a ministerial task that does not constitute “investigating and adjusting” within the purview of Insurance Law
+In the situation presented here, the activity of merely writing checks to providers on an insurer’s behalf from an account funded by the insurer, where the insurer has the sole responsibility for making all decisions regarding the underlying claims, such as decisions about compensability and the payment amount, does not require the exercise of discretionary authority, but rather is a ministerial task that does not constitute “investigating and adjusting” within the purview of Insurance Law § 2101(g)(1).
+Thus, an entity would not need to obtain an independent adjuster’s license in New York to perform such activities.

 For further information, you may contact Supervising Attorney Samuel A.Wachtel at the New York City Office.